 - 1 tsp cinnamon

 - Put the dried dates in a jug or bowl and pour hot water over until they're covered.
-Leave for at least 10 minutes, preferably about 30 minutes.
+Leave for at least 10 minutes, preferably about 30 minutes.150 g dried dates

 - Preheat the oven to 150°C and line a large baking tray, or two smaller ones, with baking parchment paper.

-- In a large bowl, mix together all the dry ingredients EXCEPT for the coconut (oats, pumpkin seeds, dried cranberries, chopped almonds, ground flaxseed, cinnamon).
+- In a large bowl, mix together all the dry ingredients EXCEPT for the coconut and cranberries.250 g old-fashioned porridge oats, 50 g pumpkin seeds, 50 g almonds, 50 g ground flaxseed, 1 tsp cinnamon

 - Drain the dates, reserving the water, and put them in a blender.
 Add the almond butter and 1/2 cup of the reserved date water.
-Blend until smooth.
+Blend until smooth.120 ml date water (from soaked dates), 50 g smooth almond butter

 - Pour the date and nut butter blend over the dry ingredients and mix well.